 The most commonly recognized risk factors for hemangiomas include the female gender of the child, an older maternal age, maternal placenta previa or preeclampsia, and infants who are the product of multiple gestations.

 Hemangiomas are approximately 10 times more common in white infants than African-American or Asian infants.
-Approximately, one-third of infantile hemangiomas are recognized at birth, while the remainder two-thirds appear within the first weeks of life.
+Approximately, one-third of infantile hemangiomas are recognized at birth, while the remaining two-thirds appear within the first weeks of life.

 The hemangiomas themselves are considered benign vascular tumors and are known to regress spontaneously.
 Despite this, hemangiomas can cause obstructive and pressure symptoms when they appear in vital organs and places, such as the upper respiratory tract.
 Additionally, very large hemangiomas can cause high-output cardiac failure due to the increased vascular flow within the tumor.

-Patients with PHACE syndrome are at an increased risk of a higher mortality and morbidity.
+Patients with PHACE syndrome are at an increased risk of higher mortality and morbidity.
 PHACE syndrome is characterized by posterior fossa malformations within the cerebellum, hemangiomas of the face and head, cerebral and carotid arterial lesions, cardiac malformations, and eye abnormalities.

 Pathophysiology of Hemangiomas

 Infantile hemangiomas are benign vascular tumors composed of highly proliferating endothelial cells.
 During the early stages of the tumor formation, the endothelial cells are not lined correctly but, with time, they start forming blood vessels and the tumor becomes highly vascular.
 The tumor usually has a lobular structure.

 It is hypothesized that, during fetal development, a significant number of immature endothelial and pericytes can be retained within different tissues.
 These immature cells can proliferate and differentiate postnatally, forming hemangiomas.

 Clinical Presentation of Hemangiomas in Children

 The first sign of a cutaneous hemangioma is skin blanching.
-Telangiectasias followed by red or crimson macules usually appear on the involved skin region.
+Telangiectasias followed by red or crimson macules usually appear in the involved skin region.
 Ulceration of the involved skin might precede the appearance of the hemangioma.